iferunsewe/store_api/README.md

   3. `bundle install` (this will install all the dependencies)
   4. `bundle rake db:create db:migrate db:seed` (this will create the database, run migrations and seed relevant data)

+*Note there are some items, discounts and quotes seeded when yoo run `rake db:seed`.
+The respective records can be found in `db/seeds.rb`.

 ## Usage